-No HVAC toolkit is complete without a solid set of screwdrivers.
+Continuing with the “Must Have HVAC Tools” list, no toolkit is complete without a solid set of screwdrivers.
 You’ll want a variety of screwdrivers, with different sizes and types as you will be unscrewing and screwing a multitude of things (units, vents, thermostats, etc.).
 Lastly, make sure you use screwdrivers with insulated handles to protect you from electrical shock.

 A set of pliers is also crucial to have as an HVAC technician.
 The set of pliers should include wire-strippers, needle-nose, linesman, channel-lock, and open-face pliers.
 Each type of plier has its own specialty, for example needle nose pliers are used in grabbing wire while working on a thermostat.
 Be sure to get a set with insulated handles to protect yourself from electrical shock.